 Additional example (housekeeping in the office):

 The following aims to outline the domestic services and to ensure that the workplaces are free of dirt and disorder.
 This is critical to maintaining a safe working environment and avoiding minor or major incidents.
-You can find a link to a housekeeping checklist here.
+Check out the housekeeping checklist template we created for you.

 This section describes which specific tasks are covered for the target group.